Hyperbolic tessellation code[1]

 Description

 Homogeneous-space code whose codewords are superpositions of positional delta functions on the hyperbolic plane.
-The positions are chosen according to certain planar tessellations.
-Tessellation-code projections are onto a copy of an irreducible representation of the rotational symmetry group of the corresponding tessellation, known as the proper triangle group.
-The symmetry of the tessellation determines the easily implementable logical gate sets of this code.
+The positions are chosen according to regular triangle tessellations, and the code projector picks out an irreducible representation of the corresponding proper triangle group.

 Protection

-• Hyperbolic sphere packing— Hyperbolic tesselation codes are quantum counterparts of hyperbolic sphere packings because they store information in quantum superpositions of points on the hyperbolic plane.
+- Hyperbolic sphere packing— Hyperbolic tessellation codes are quantum counterparts of hyperbolic sphere packings because they store information in quantum superpositions of points on the hyperbolic plane.

 Primary Hierarchy